david-rojo/cloudApps-spring-books/README.md

 | 2  | user2@email.es | $2a$10$XURPShQNCsLjp1ESc2laoObo9QZDhxz73hJPaEv7/cBha4pk0AgP. | user2    |

-**Also when the application is stopped**, the information loaded is deleted in the database providing a clean scenario everytime the application is launched.
+**If you have the application running and you stop and start it, all existing data in database are overwriiten by previously described data**, providing in each application start a clean environmment.

 ## Testing the application